Important Information about College for All Kids Camps

 No, we do not provide snacks.
 Please bring a snack and drink from home.
 Teachers will allow time for snacks in the day.
 For camps held at the Nursing and Allied Building, there are vending machines the kids may use if they would like to purchase a snack.
 Or, you may bring a snack from home.

 Camps at the St. Charles Arts Council do not have any vending machine options.
-We recommend packing a snack each day, especially for students in before and after care.

 Can my child bring a cell phone or any electronic device?